bwp91/homebridge-meross/README.md

 typical Meross app for initial setup.

 You will also have to obtain some information that the Meross mobile app uses in its HTTP request headers.
-See [Getting Credentials Wiki](https://github.com/donavanbecker/homebridge-meross/wiki/Getting-Credentials) for more details.
+Visit [Credentials Wiki](https://github.com/donavanbecker/homebridge-meross/wiki/Getting-Credentials) for more details.